-- 1. Affirmative Action and equal opportunity shall apply to all segments of the college; full- and part-time employment; day, evening and online; the curriculum and offerings of the college. - 2.
-Equal opportunity and Affirmative Action shall be applied to the recruitment process for employment and/or access to education. - 3.
-Students will have access to the college, programs of study, activities, and other resources intended to serve them, according to the policies of the individual colleges. - 4.
-Affirmative Action and equal employment opportunity will be realized in all personnel employment, including recruitment, application for employment, hiring, compensation, training, promotion, and termination. - 5.
-All policies, procedures, privileges, and conditions of the college will follow and incorporate applicable Affirmative Action and equal opportunity rules and regulations.
+Equal opportunity and affirmative action shall apply to all segments of the College; full and parttime employment; day and continuing education; the curriculum and offerings of the College.

+- Equal opportunity and affirmative action shall be applied to the recruitment process for employment and/or access to education. - Students will have access to the College, programs of study, activities, and other resources intended to serve them, according to the policies of the individual Colleges. - Equal employment opportunity and affirmative action will be realized in all personnel employment, including recruitment, application for employment, hiring, benefits, compensation, training, promotion, and termination. - All policies, procedures, privileges, and conditions of the College will follow and incorporate applicable equal opportunity and affirmative action rules and regulations.

-The above stated policies are intended to be broad on behalf of the protected group and the goal of promoting diversity in community colleges.
-The community colleges pledge to apply all policies consistently, fairly, and vigorously.
+The abovestated policies are intended to be applied broadly with the goal of promoting equal opportunity and diversity in Community Colleges.
+The Community Colleges pledge to apply all policies consistently, fairly, and vigorously.
 Attempts to subvert or abuse these policies will not be tolerated.
-Appropriate action will be taken in the case of infraction.
-All policies are made in compliance with applicable laws and executive orders promulgated by the federal and state governments and other appropriate agencies and authorities.
+Appropriate disciplinary action will be taken in the case of an infraction.
+Such disciplinary action shall be consistent with the appropriate collective bargaining agreement, if applicable.

+All policies are made in compliance with laws and regulations and executive orders promulgated by the federal and state governments and other appropriate agencies and authorities, where applicable.